FlagBrew/PKSM/README.md

 ## Credits

-* @dsoldier for the gorgeous graphic work
+* dsoldier for the gorgeous graphic work
-* @Anty-Lemon for joining the dev team
+* Naxann and Anty-Lemon for their contributions to the project
-* Smealum for ctrulib, Xerpi for sf2d
+* Smealum for ctrulib, Xerpi for sf2d, sftd and sfil
-* Kaphotics for PKHeX and being an awesome guy
+* Kaphotics and SciresM for PKHeX and memecrypto
-* SciresM for C-memecrypto, you rock man
-* J-K-D for direct save import/export and being awesome
+* J-K-D for direct save import/export
 * Slownic for java servepkx
-* Slashcash for PCHex++ and Strackeror for PCHex
+* Slashcash for PCHex++
 * Gocario for PKBrew
 * TuxSH for TWLSaveTool
-* MarcusD for romfs support
-* Nba_Yoh for received flags fix
-* hirakujira for RNG seed function
-* PPorg for most of wc6/wc7 included here
+* PPorg for most of the wcx included here
 * Simona, Carlo, Matteo for fill.c work
-* Shai, Federico, YodaDaCoda, /u/SatansRoommate for tests
-* Alex, Immersion, Hat3Mond4ys, sgtkwol for descriptions
-* Paul, Kian for a few wc6
-* Majickhat55 for few collections and descriptions
-* Poutros for N's collection

 **If you appreciate my work, I appreciate [a coffee](https://www.paypal.me/BernardoGiordano) :)**